troyhill/coreCT/README.md

 ### About coreCT

-coreCT programmatically ananlyzes CT-scanned sediment cores, to rapidly convert Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantify their masses and volumes.
+coreCT is an R package for programmatic analysis of CT-scanned sediment cores, to rapidly convert Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantify their masses and volumes.

 <img src="https://raw.githubusercontent.com/troyhill/images/master/221_20160607_Vol.png" width="400" height="500" />
 Figure 1.
 Volumes of various compartments in a sediment core